A Letter from Julia Margaret Cameron

 This Place Where We Live

-The neighbourhood where these women live is a small, close-knit community of lower income families who all seem to know one another well.
-During the day, when someone is home, front doors are left open and replaced by curtains that are more about shade than privacy.
+This small neighbourhood in the big city of Antalya is a close-knit community of lower income families who’ve all come to know one another well.
+During the day the front door is left open, replaced by a curtain that’s more for shade than privacy.
 A few chairs are always kept outside as a standing invitation to stay a while.
-No one ever spends the day alone.
+This may be far from the wealthiest place to live, but no one spends the day alone.

 The rugged terrain and unique motorcycle culture of Gaziantep city have given rise to a small group of lone, rogue bikers who make their living on their bikes, collecting recyclables from garbage bins and city dumps to then sell by weight at the recycling depot.